AliyunContainerService/pouch/hack/package/README.md

 Then, run `date` command to ensure time is right, which is used to set `BuildTime` field.

-To build Pouch packages, you should prepare gpg keys and put it in a directory.
+To build PouchContainer packages, you should prepare gpg keys and put it in a directory.

 eg: